Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 ![The image shows a photo in the Azure Sphere with the CO2 sensor and the click buzzer](media/avnet_status_leds.png)

 1. The yellow App LED will blink rapidly when the application starts.
-1. The App LED will then blink on and off while the device connects to IoT Central.
+1. The App LED will blink on and off while the device connects to IoT Central.
 1. When connected to IoT Central, the App LED will flash briefly every 4 seconds.
 1. The User LED will most likely turn blue to indicate the current CO2 level is below the CO2 alert level.
-The User LED will turn red if the recorded CO2 level is higher than the CO2 alert level.
+1. The User LED will turn red if the recorded CO2 level is higher than the CO2 alert level.
 1. The BUZZ click will emit a high-pitched sound if the current CO2 level is greater than the CO2 alert level.
 You can press button B to mute the buzzer.

 ---

-## View your device on IoT Central Dashboard
+## View your device on the IoT Central Dashboard

 1. Switch back to Azure IoT Central in your web browser.
 1. Select **Devices** from the IoT Central sidebar menu.
 1. Select the **CO2 Monitor** template.
-1. When your device is enrolled into IoT Central, you may be prompted to **Refresh** the device list.
+1. When your device is enrolls into IoT Central, you may be prompted to **Refresh** the device list.
 1. Select your device, the device details page will open to display the device telemetry.
 1. Navigate the **About**, **Overview**, and **Raw data** tabs to familiarize yourself with IoT Central device view.